Funding for cLabs blockchain public goods work

 I propose that the grant be deployed into a ReleaseCelo smart contract.
 This would enable the funds to vest monthly, over 12 months, and with a 6 month cliff before which point all of the funds are locked.
 The Governance contract would be the releaseOwner of the contract.
 This means that if cLabs doesn’t meet its commitments, or doesn’t use all of the funds for the described purpose, a subsequent governance proposal could revoke the contract and any unvested CELO would return to the Community Fund.

 cLabs would aim to incur these expenses and deploy these funds over a target period of 12 months.
 The team is presently based in the European Union and in Argentina.
-If the exchange rate for CELO-USD or USD-EUR varies, then the grant may stretch to cover costs beyond the 12 month period, or may need to be augmented by cLabs’ own funds in the event of a shortfall.
+The costs approximately divide as 1/3 cUSD, 1/3 CELO, and 1/3 fiat, EUR or USD, so cLabs would be converting only one third of the total amount to fiat, and doing so during months 7-13 after approval

 Ongoing funding from Celo Foundation would continue to support all of the other public goods contributions that cLabs makes.